History of nudity: Japan

 The Tokugawa period in Japan (1603–1868) was defined by the social dominance of hereditary classes, with clothing a regulated marker of status and little nudity among the upper classes.
 However, working populations in both rural and urban areas often dressed only in loincloths, including women in hot weather and while nursing.
 Lacking baths in their homes, they also frequented public bathhouses where everyone was unclothed together.

 Expressing the colonial view of the first Americans to visit, in 1860, Rev. S. Well Williams (interpreter to U.S. Commodore Matthew Perry), wrote: Modesty, judging from what we see, might be said to be unknown, for the women make no attempt to hide the bosom, and every step shows the leg above the knee; while men generally go with the merest bit of rag, and that not always carefully put on.
 Naked men and women have both been seen in the streets, and uniformly resort to the same bath house, regardless of all decency.
 Lewd motions, pictures and talk seem to be the common expression of the viler acts and thoughts of the people, and this to such a degree as to disgust everybody.

 With the opening of Japan to European visitors in the Meiji era (1868–1912), the previously normal states of undress, and the custom of mixed public bathing, became an issue for leaders concerned with Japan's international reputation.
 A law was established with fines for those that violated the ban on undress.
 Although often ignored or circumvented, the law had the effect of sexualizing the naked body in situations that had not previously been erotic.
+Modernization included Western-style resorts in the countryside, which immediately became a problem due to mixed-gender bathing continuing to be the norm for Japanese visitors at a time when many Western travelers did not see their own spouses naked.
+A solution was to segregate the clientele between resorts, which eliminated the benefits of cultural exchange.